Frequently Asked Questions

-The cost of this service is included in the program and is available to all qualifying clients, however clients may be responsible for court fees or other related costs.
+The cost of this service is included in the program and is available to all qualifying clients.

 No, our debt reduction program is not a new loan.
 Some of our clients use a loan in conjunction with the Freedom Debt Relief program, but most fund their settlements with a monthly deposit into their Dedicated Account.
 That being said, we do have a relationship with a lending company.
 And some clients, who demonstrate a consistent pattern of saving their monthly draft amount on time, may be eligible for a loan from this lender to pay off one or more of their settlements.
 But this is not something that is required of any Freedom Debt Relief client.

 If you have one card with a low balance that you can quickly pay down to zero, then you may hold on to it for emergencies.
 The program will generally not work, however, unless you enroll all of your high balance (greater than $500) credit card accounts.
 Open credit cards make it difficult for us to negotiate with your creditors if they see you are settling on some accounts but not others.

 You do.
 The bank account is set up in your name, and the money in the account is yours.
 We recommend keeping your funds in a new account, separate from your existing bank accounts because experience has shown this separation to dramatically increase the probability that you will succeed in the program.
 Freedom Debt Relief fees are deducted from this account on a debt-by-debt basis and only after each debt is settled, as indicated in the agreement you signed with us.
 But you still own the accumulated savings in the account.